-In response to the economic impact of COVID-19, the CARES Act was enacted by Congress and was subsequently signed into law on March 27, 2020.
+COVID-19 Pandemic - In response to the economic impact of COVID-19, the CARES Act was enacted by Congress and was subsequently signed into law on March 27, 2020.
 The Medical Center suspended non-emergent or non-critical surgeries, procedures and appointments from mid-March 2020 through various times in fiscal year 2021 and 2022.
-The CARES Act authorizes \$100 billion in funding to hospitals and other healthcare providers to be distributed through the Public Health and Social Services Emergency Fund (PHSSEF).
-Payments from the PHSSEF are intended to compensate healthcare providers for lost revenues and incremental expenses incurred in response to the COVID-19 pandemic and are not required to be repaid provided the recipients attest to and comply with certain terms and conditions, including limitations on balance billing and not using PHSSEF funds to reimburse expenses or losses that other sources are obligated to reimburse.
-In fiscal years 2022, 2021, and 2020, the Medical Center received approximately

-\$1.1 million, \$3.4 million and \$6.7 million, respectively, in payments from the CARES Act.
-The Medical Center recognized a total of \$5.3 million, \$7.3 million, and \$3.0 million in the years ended June 30, 2022, 2021, and 2020, respectively, from CARES Act, other provider relief funding, and FEMA funding related to the COVID-19 pandemic.
+The CARES Act authorized \$100 billion in funding to hospitals and other healthcare providers to be distributed through the Public Health and Social Services Emergency Fund (PHSSEF).
+Payments from the PHSSEF were intended to compensate healthcare providers for lost revenues and incremental expenses incurred in response to the COVID-19 pandemic and were not required to be repaid provided the recipients attested to and complied with certain terms and conditions, including limitations on balance billing and not using PHSSEF funds to reimburse expenses or losses that other sources were obligated to reimburse.
+In 2022 and 2021, the Medical Center received approximately \$1.1 million and \$3.4 million, respectively, in payments from the CARES Act.
+The Medical Center recognized a total of \$5.3 million, and \$7.3 million in the years ended June 30, 2022 and 2021, respectively, from CARES Act, other provider relief funding, and FEMA funding related to the COVID-19 pandemic.
+In the year ended June 30, 2023, the Medical Center recognized \$2.2 million of FEMA funding and a reduction of previously obligated and recognized FEMA funding of \$2.6 million due to an unfavorable Applicant Review performed by FEMA, for a net FEMA recovery of \$400 thousand.

 Under the CARES Act, the Medical Center also received \$7.3 million in advance payment from CMS in fiscal year 2020 to increase cash flow to Medicare providers impacted by the COVID-19 pandemic.
 Inpatient acute care hospitals could request accelerated payments of up to 100% of the Medicare payment amount for a 6-month period (not including Medicare Advantage payments).
-CMS-based payment amounts for inpatient acute care hospitals were based on the provider's Medicare fee-for-service reimbursements in the last 6 months of 2019.
-Such accelerated payments are interest free for inpatient acute care hospitals for 18 months, and the program requires CMS to recoup the payments.
-As of June 30, 2022, CMS has recouped \$5.1 million of the Medical Center's Medicare Advance.
-The Medicare Accelerated and Advance Payment Program liability was \$2.2 million, \$6.7 million and \$7.3 million as of June 30, 2022, 2021, and 2020, respectively.
-The advance payments were made for services a healthcare entity has provided or will provide to its Medicare patients and are therefore considered exchange transactions that will be recognized in patient service revenue, net, once services have been provided.
+CMS-based payment amounts for inpatient acute care hospitals were based on the provider's Medicare Fee-For-Service reimbursements in the last 6 months of 2019.
+Such accelerated payments were interest free for inpatient acute care hospitals for 18 months, and the program required CMS to recoup the payments.
+As of June 30, 2023, CMS has recouped all of the Medical Center's Medicare Advance.
+The Medicare Accelerated and Advance Payment Program liability was \$2.2 million and \$6.7 million as of June 30, 2022 and 2021 respectively.
+The advance payments were made for services a healthcare entity provided or would provide to its Medicare patients and were therefore considered exchange transactions that were recognized in patient service revenue, net, once services were provided.

-Lastly, the CARES Act provides for deferred payment of the employer portion of social security taxes between March 27, 2020 and December 31, 2020, with 50% of the deferred amount due December 31, 2021 and the remaining 50% due December 31, 2022.
+Lastly, the CARES Act provided for deferred payment of the employer portion of social security taxes between March 27, 2020 and December 31, 2020, with 50% of the deferred amount due December 31, 2021 and the remaining 50% due December 31, 2022.
 The Medical Center began deferring the employer portion of social security taxes in mid-April 2020.
-The Medical Center had a deferred liability of \$0.5 million and \$0.6 million in social security taxes as of June 30, 2022 and June 30, 2021, respectively.
+The Medical Center had a deferred liability of \$0.5 million and \$0.6 million in social security taxes as of June 30, 2022 and June 30, 2021, respectively, included in accrued payroll on the statements of net position.